ikalnytskyi/httpie-auth-store/README.md

 > [!NOTE]
 >
-> The authentication store is not created automatically; it is the user's
+> The authentication store can be automatically created with few examples
-> responsibility to create one.
+> inside on first plugin activation, e.g. `http -A store https://pie.dev`.

 The authentication store is a JSON file that contains two sections: `bindings` and `secrets`: